chargebee/cashier-chargebee/DOCUMENTATION.md

 });
 ```

-### Advanced entitlements usage
+### Advanced Entitlements usage

 #### Custom implementation of EntitlementsAccessVerifier

 The default implementation to determine if a user has access to a feature is quite
-limited as mentioned in the intro to the entitlements section.
+limited as mentioned in the intro to the Entitlements section.
 This is currently
 a technical limitation as a thorough implementation will also need to track usage
 of those features.
 For e.g., let's assume a feature `API_REQUESTS` of type numeric
 is set to a value of `100`.
 To determine if a user is allowed to make an API request,